Connect with others who understand.

 Dopaminergic Medications and Their Side Effects

 The most commonly prescribed drugs used to treat Parkinson’s disease are dopaminergic medications.
 These drugs work by influencing levels of the neurotransmitter (brain chemical) dopamine.
-These drugs often work because Parkinson’s disease symptoms are caused by low levels of dopamine in the brain.
+Parkinson’s disease symptoms are caused by low levels of dopamine in the brain.

 Dopaminergic medications include: